Next Class Starts in:

 Access to Live Classes & Recordings

 Terms and Conditions: The class package provides you access to my live classes.
-You are required to pay a one-time fee of $199 for access to classes and a monthly fee of $49 or $25/month (if billed annually) for chatroom access.
+You are required to pay a one-time fee of $399 for access to classes and a monthly fee of $75 for chatroom access.
+We also offer discounted yearly and lifetime membership